surafel27/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd -print the working directory
+pwd -print the working directory ls- list contents of the directory